SPI-Birds/pipelines/README.md

 The following notes detail how to set up the python environment on MacOS, including necessary libraries:

-* Install Anaconda 3.X (this was last tested with 3.8)
+- Install Anaconda 3.X (this was last tested with 3.8)

-* Check your default python version by opening terminal and typing:`python3 --version`(This should return Python 3.X.Y)
+- Check your default python version by opening terminal and typing:`python3 --version`(This should return Python 3.X.Y)

-* Check that `pip` is available by typing `pip3 --version` in the terminal
+- Check that `pip` is available by typing `pip3 --version` in the terminal

-* Update `pip` by typing `python3 -m pip install --user --upgrade pip` in the terminal (You have to use the `--user` argument as permission may be denied otherwise)
+- Update `pip` by typing `python3 -m pip install --user --upgrade pip` in the terminal (You have to use the `--user` argument as permission may be denied otherwise)

-* Open RStudio and load the reticulate package: `library(reticulate)`
+- Open RStudio and load the reticulate package: `library(reticulate)`

-* Check which version of python reticulate is linked to: `py_config()` (Required python libraries need to be installed into this virtual environment)
+- Check which version of python reticulate is linked to: `py_config()` (Required python libraries need to be installed into this virtual environment)

-* Install `pandas` library from within R: `py_install("pandas")`
+- Install `pandas` library from within R: `py_install("pandas")`

+- Install `access-parser` library from within R: `py_install("access-parser")`

-* Install `pypxlib` library from within R: `py_install("pypxlib", pip = TRUE)` (Since this is an external library hosted on GitHub, you need to specify installation via pip)
+- Install `pypxlib` library from within R: `py_install("pypxlib", pip = TRUE)` (Since this is an external library hosted on GitHub, you need to specify installation via pip)

-* Check that both libraries are now available:
+- Check that both libraries are now available:

 ```
 reticulate::py_module_available("pandas")
 reticulate::py_module_available("pypxlib")
 ```

 (Both commands should return TRUE)

 With this setup, python should be good to go for extracting paradox databases.